 After a colon cancer diagnosis

 It’s important to remember that cancer survival statistics are complex and can be confusing.
-These numbers are based on large groups of people with cancer and cannot predict exactly how well you or any one person will do.
+These numbers are based on large groups of people with cancer and can’t predict exactly how well you or any one person will do.
 No two people diagnosed with colon cancer are exactly alike.

 If you’ve been diagnosed with colon cancer, many factors affect your prognosis.
 According to the

 American Cancer Society, localized cancer that hasn’t spread to the lymph nodes or distant organs generally has a better outcome than cancer that has spread to other parts of the body.

-- Grade: Cancer grade refers to how close the cancer cells look to normal cells.
+- Grade.
+Cancer grade refers to how close the cancer cells look to normal cells.
 The more abnormal the cells look, the higher the grade.
 Low-grade cancers tend to have a better outcome.

-- Lymph node involvement: The lymph system helps rid the body of waste material.
+- Lymph node involvement.
+The lymph system helps rid the body of waste material.
 In some cases, cancer cells travel from their original site to the lymph nodes.
 In general, the more lymph nodes that have cancer cells, the higher your chances are for the cancer to return.

-- General health: Your general health affects your ability to tolerate treatment and may play a role in your outcome.
+- General health.
+Your general health affects your ability to tolerate treatment and may play a role in your outcome.
 In many cases, the healthier you are at the time of diagnosis, the better you may deal with treatment and its side effects.

 - Colon blockage: Colon cancer can cause a blockage of the colon or grow through the colon wall and cause a hole in the bowel.
 Either of these situations can impact your outlook.

-- Presence of carcinoembryonic antigen: Carcinoembryonic antigen (CEA) is a protein molecule in the blood.
+- Presence of carcinoembryonic antigen.
+Carcinoembryonic antigen (CEA) is a protein molecule in the blood.
 The blood levels of CEA can increase when colon cancer is present.
 The presence of CEA at diagnosis may affect how well you respond to treatment.